How to Read the NMJL Card (2026 Guide) | Mahj Parlour

 Some hands use “X” to represent a variable number.
 For example, if a hand shows “XX XX XX,” the X could be any number, as long as each pair matches.
 The card will specify constraints, like consecutive numbers or matching values.

-How to Pick a Hand
+How to Pick a Hand at the Table

 When you first look at your tiles after the deal, scan the card for patterns that overlap with what you’re holding.
 Here’s a practical approach: